How to Install OpenJDK 21 on Debian 13, 12 and 11

 Choose the package variant that matches your workload:

 Install only the package you need.
-Most readers either want the full JDK or the headless JDK.
+Most readers want the full JDK because it includes both the runtime and compiler:

 sudo apt install openjdk-21-jdk -y